Nagell/vue_template/docs/DEVELOPMENT.md

 You can open the `settings.json` by going to `File -> Preferences -> Settings`
 and pressing on the `{}` icon in the top right corner.

-🟦**TIP**
+🟦 **Note**
-If you use the default `.code-workspace` file from the root directory, you don't need to add these settings.
+> If you use the default `.code-workspace` file from the root directory, you don't need to add these settings.
-They are already there.
+> They are already there.

 ```json
 {